Implementing fault-tolerant non-Clifford gates using the [[8,3,2]] color code: Introduction

 There exists a family of codes known as triorthogonal codes~\cite{bravyiMagicstateDistillationLow2012} with transversal non-Clifford gates, implemented by tensor products of $T = \mathrm{diag}\left(1,\exp(i\pi/4)\right)$ Certain (generalized) triorthogonal codes have transversal entangling non-Clifford gates, the smallest of which (to our knowledge) is the \NKD{8}{3}{2} color code~\cite{kubicaUnfoldingColorCode2015,campbell2016blog}, which has a transversal $\mathrm{CCZ} = \mathrm{diag}(1,1,1,1,1,1,1,-1)$ gate.
 From a fault-tolerance perspective, it is particularly desirable to implement complex entangling gates using single-qubit gates, as single-qubit gates are often an order of magnitude less noisy than entangling gates in many hardware platforms~\cite{Ballance2016HighFidelity,wright2019Benchmarking11qubitQuantum,jurcevic2021DemonstrationQuantumVolume,Wu2021QuantumAdvantage,huang2019FidelityBenchmarksTwoqubit,moses2023RaceTrackTrappedIon}.
 Using small codes to demonstrate fault-tolerant Clifford and non-Clifford operations has previously been suggested~\cite{gottesman_quantum_2016} and implemented in NMR~\cite{souza2011ExperimentalMagicState,Zhang2012Experimental}, trapped-ion~\cite{niggExperimentalQuantumComputations2014,eganFaultTolerantOperationQuantum2021,postler2022DemonstrationFaulttolerantUniversal,ryan-anderson2022ImplementingFaulttolerantEntangling}, and superconducting hardware~\cite{vuillotErrorDetectionHelpful2018,harperFaultTolerantLogicalGates2019,gupta2023EncodingMagicState}.

-Here, we perform experiments on superconducting and trapped-ion hardware platforms to compare the performance of the encoded gates of the \NKD{8}{3}{2} code with the same gates executed with no encoding.
-We find that the encoded gates perform better than their non-encoded counterparts in every case where the encoded gate is non-Clifford, even though the encoded circuits contain more entangling gates than the unencoded circuits.
+Here, we investigate the performance of the encoded gates of the \NKD{8}{3}{2} code on superconducting and trapped-ion hardware platforms.
+We compare the performance of the encoded gates with the same gates executed with no encoding, finding that the encoded gates perform better than their bare (non-encoded) counterparts in every case where the encoded gate is non-Clifford, even though the encoded circuits contain more entangling gates than the bare circuits.
 Notably, we observe improved performance for the CCZ gate, which is the dominant gate in circuits such as adders~\cite{Vedral1996QArithmetic,Gidney2018halvingcostof} and the modular exponentiation used in Shor's algorithm~\cite{shorPolynomialTimeAlgorithmsPrime1997,Gidney2021howtofactorbit}.

 The remainder of this article is structured as follows.
 In \cref{sec:832}, we review the definition of the \NKD{8}{3}{2} code and its transversal logical gates.
 In \cref{sec:ft}, we give fault-tolerant circuits for preparing encoded states of the \NKD{8}{3}{2} code and for logical measurements.
-In \cref{sec:results}, we describe our experiments on quantum hardware and their results, and we conclude with \cref{sec:discuss}.
+In \cref{sec:results}, we describe our demonstrations on quantum hardware and their results, and we conclude with \cref{sec:discuss}.